herkles/Brytenwalda/README.md

-# InsularFlavorMod
+# Brytenwalda
-A Crusader Kings 3 Flavor mod focusing on improving the flavor of the British Isles.
+This is a Mod focusing on improving the flavor and historical accuracy of the British Isles.